ZentaChain/Zentachain/README.md

 ## Zentalk

-Zentalk is a highly secure hybrid encrypted, decentralized, and peer-to-peer messenger.
-Next to great usability, under the hood, you’ll find state-of-the-art encryption with AES-256, RSA, and El-Gamal security.
-Full anonymity and offline communication between the sender and receiver is possible by using Zentalk with Zentanodes and the TOR-Network.
+Zentalk is an ultra-secure decentralized peer-to-peer messenger application without cloud storage.
+Next to superior usability, under the hood, users will find state-of-the-art encryption hybrid with AES-256, Diffie-Helman, RSA, and El-Gamal security.
+By using Zentalk with Zentanodes and the Tor network you can maintain anonymity and conduct offline communications.

 ## Zentalk Web